 The dación en pago was an option lenders welcomed back in the early days of the recession – particularly in the case of foreign borrowers – as they normally held no other assets in Spain and pursuing them abroad for the shortfall – although legally possible – was normally a fairly complex and expensive procedure not making it worth their while from a financial point of view.
 Being pragmatic, it made more sense to accept a dación rather than follow a protracted and winding repossession.
 Back then lenders demanded properties be in positive equity to accept a dación en pago.
 As the recession unfolded, giving way to the most important one the world has known since the Great Depression, lenders grew more and more reluctant to accept a dación en pago proposal (as they themselves struggled to secure finance from abroad) to the point this window of opportunity was eventually shut off, even if the property was in positive equity territory.

-This procedure is loosely based on art 1.175 of the Spanish Civil Code.
+This procedure is loosely based on art 1.175 of the Spanish Civil Code and article 140 of Spain’s Mortgage Act.
 There is no article in our legal system which actually enshrines the dación en pago procedure.
 This is the reason why I always wrote that a dación en pago was not a borrowers’ divine right, despite claims to the opposite by self-appointed qualified online experts.
 Rather, it was a voluntary agreement reached with a lender (because they actually stand to lose a great deal on accepting it).
 That is why they insisted as a pre-requisite the property be in positive equity for them to even consider studying a dación to offset their losses on taking over the property.
 It was really up to them to either accept or decline the proposal; it was pointless to challenge their refusal throwing good money after bad, even more so if the property was in negative equity.